mobxjs/mst-gql/README.md

 - `xxxxPrimitives`: A simple string that provides a ready-to-use selector for graphQL queries, that selects all the primitive fields.
 For example: `"__typename id title text done`
 - `xxxModelType`: A TypeScript type definition that can be used in the application if you need to refer to the instance type of this specific model
+- `selectFromXXX()`: Returns a strongly typed querybuilder that can be used to write graphql result selector fragments more easily.
+Don't forget to call `toString()` in the end!

 ## QueryOptions